top of page

 Snell David have a strong technical department lead by our experienced technologists.
 This provides invaluable support with working drawings and knowledge of the Building Regulations, other statutory regulations and sustainable design.

-Project Architects along with Part 2 students provide a broad base of graphic and architectural skills which enable Snell David to produce high quality visuals.
+Project Architects along with Part 2 students provide a broad base of graphic and architectural drafting skills which enable Snell David to produce high quality visuals.
 The whole team is capably supported by our Part 1 students who join the practice on their year out as part of their architectural education.

-Director Of Snell David Cambridge
+Director of Snell David Cambridge

 Steven Carroll